 HuH-7 is a well differentiated hepatocyte derived cellular carcinoma cell line that was originally taken from a liver tumor in a 57-year-old Japanese male in 1982.
 The line was established by Nakabayshi, H. and Sato, J.

-To use as a hepatocyte culture model, HuH-7 was cultured in 3-D Rotating Wall Vessel (RWV) bioreactors engineered by NASA.
+To use as a hepatocyte culture model, Huh-7 was cultured in 3-D Rotating Wall Vessel (RWV) bioreactors engineered by NASA.
 This is a horizontally rotating cylindrical culture vessel that is meant to grow cells in 3D aggregates, without the shear and turbulence associated with conventional, stirred bioreactors.
 Cells cultured this way are grown much like the cells of a fetus in a mother’s uterus.
-They experience an environment with aspects of microgravity and “suspended animation”, where the cells are in constant free-fall.
-The fluid dynamics of the RWV cell culture allows cells to develop more naturally, in a 3D space, much like they would in vivo.
-This is in contrast to the 2D plastic substrates in which most cells are grown in culture (plates).
+The cells experience an environment with aspects of microgravity and “suspended animation”, where the cells are in constant free-fall.
+The fluid dynamics of the RWV cell culture allows cells to develop more naturally, in a 3D space, much like they would grow in vivo.
+This is in contrast to 2D plastic substrates in which most cells are grown in culture (plates).
 Thus, RWV grown cells are more similar, in structure and function, to their in vivo counterparts, resulting in a more physiologically relevant system for the study of viruses.